Early Life and Education of Grant Hill: A Complete Timeline

 March 2003: Ankle Surgery and MRSA Infection

-In March 2003, Grant Hill underwent ankle surgery where doctors re-fractured and realigned his ankle with his leg bone.
-He subsequently contracted a potentially fatal methicillin-resistant Staphylococcus aureus (MRSA) infection, requiring hospitalization and intravenous antibiotics.
+In March 2003, Grant Hill underwent ankle surgery and contracted a potentially fatal MRSA infection, requiring hospitalization and intravenous antibiotics.

-After contracting a life-threatening MRSA infection in 2003, Grant Hill became an advocate for the awareness and prevention of MRSA.
+After contracting a life-threatening MRSA infection in 2003, Grant Hill became an advocate for MRSA awareness and prevention, appearing in public service announcements for Stop MRSA Now!.

-In 2003, Grant Hill's collection of African-American art was featured in a touring exhibition.
+Beginning in 2003, a selection of 46 works from Grant Hill's collection of African-American art was featured in a touring exhibition at several American museums.

 2004: Support for John Kerry